sabirbagwan/sabirbagwan.github.io/archive.md

 ---
-layout: page, page2
+layout: page
-title: Blog Archive, bog
+title: Blog Archive
 ---

 {% for tag in site.tags %}